 Incompletes are granted or denied at the discretion of course Instructors.
 Incompletes can be granted in cases of incapacitating illness, serious family emergency, or in circumstances of comparable gravity.
 Permission can also be granted in order to allow a student to consult research materials not obtainable in the course of the semester.

 If an instructor grants an incomplete for a course, the instructor and student must agree on a date in which the coursework will be completed.
 This date must be within three months of the end of the semester.
 It is the student’s responsibility to make sure a grade is submitted by the agreed upon date.
 The instructor is not required to submit a grade for the course after the agreed upon date.
 The mark of incomplete (IN) is not a final grade.
-Therefore, if a final grade is not submitted by this date, the grade will revert to a UW (Unofficial Withdrawal).
-This means the credits in the course will be forfeited.
+Therefore, if a final grade is not submitted by this date, the mark of IN will revert to UW (Unofficial Withdrawal), and the credits in the course will be forfeited.
 Note that students cannot be certified for graduation with a notation of incomplete (IN) on their transcript.
 All grades must be final in order for a student to graduate.

 Satisfactory academic progress for a full-time student is defined as a minimum GPA of 3.00 and completing a minimum of 9 credits per term toward the degree.
 Full-time students who do not earn this minimum number of credits will have a Dean's Hold placed on their registration.

 A Dean's Hold prevents a student from registering for classes and from receiving the degree.
 Students with two or more IN or UW or one or more grades of F will have their registration placed on Dean's Hold.
 In serious cases of unsatisfactory performance, a Dean's Hold may lead to dismissal from the School upon recommendation by the Committee of Deans.
 Students who are placed on Dean's Hold must be granted permission to register by the Associate Dean.